awhinery/kcg/Clickhouse/IPAddresses.md

 |Bytes | UInt64  |
 |Packets | UInt64 |

 Some fields have been included to discover whether they're being reported by any router.
-(In my main 1000 packets-per-second of flow reports coming to the U. Hawaii KCG instance, I do in fact have reports with "HasPPP" = true).
+(In my main 1000 packets-per-second of flow reports coming to the U. Hawaii KCG instance, I do in fact have flow records with "HasPPP" = true).

 Three of the columns contain IP addresses, which may be either IPv4 or IPv6 addresses, in FixedString(16).
 This type is a binary string, which will not print properly when displayed without some sort of formating function.
 If you are connected to you server by SSH, and you use the clickhouse-client to do: